ShiraAnaki130/OOp_ex_1/src/ex1/README.md

 with the timeout of 4 seconds.
 To use those tests, you need to have the version of JUnit5.
 For using my codes, write on your terminal the command:
-(your new folder's address) git clone https://github.com/ShiraAnaki130/Ex1.git In addition, need to have eclipse, because the programming language is Java.
+(your new folder’s address) git clone https://github.com/ShiraAnaki130/Ex1_OOP.git In addition, need to have eclipse, because the programming language is Java.
  Good Luck!